-In considering the five categories identified in this analysis of the poetry, a clear theme emerges with respect to the RQ (what does poetry written about volcanoes reveal about the relationship between humanity and volcanoes?): that there is a strong sense of identity associated between humans and volcanoes.
+In considering the five categories identified in this analysis of the poetry, a clear theme emerges with respect to the RQ (what does poetry written about volcanoes reveal about the relationship between volcanoes and the societies and times represented by poets who wrote about them?): that there is a strong sense of identity associated between humans and volcanoes.

 An analysis of these poems has revealed that humans and volcanoes occupy the same 'Landscape', and that whilst there is a certain reverence associated with their 'Destruction', there are also many positives associated with living alongside them.
 Surprisingly however, these positives are mainly linked to notions of 'Identity' (e.g. family histories and cultural heritages) rather than the physical benefits of 'Creation' (e.g. fertile soils).
 These poems also highlight that this is a unidirectional relationship, in part because of the distancing brought about by the associated 'Spirituality' or otherness of the volcanoes, with humans ultimately of neither benefit nor concern to the volcanoes that they write about.
+A different selection of poems, including work from indigenous communities who grant volcanoes a higher cultural stand (e.g. personification or divinization), might yield a different perspective.

-- 1 This emergent theme is further supported by the quantitative analysis discussed in - 2 Section 3.6, where over the time period considered there is a relative ubiquity of the - 3 'Identity' to emerge from the poems.
-Similarly, despite the major cultural and societal - 4 changes that have occurred over this time period, attitudes towards the human- - 5 volcano interaction have not noticeably shifted in favour of one category or another; - 6 the volcanoes have remained an ever present, suggesting that they are impervious - 7 to these changes and further highlighting their unidirectional relationship with - 8 humanity.
+This emergent theme is further supported by the quantitative analysis discussed in Section 3.6, where over the time period considered there is a relative ubiquity of the 'Identity' to emerge from the poems.
+Similarly, despite the major cultural and societal changes that have occurred over this time period, attitudes towards the human-volcano interaction have not noticeably shifted in favour of one category or another; the volcanoes have remained an ever present, suggesting that they are impervious to these changes and further highlighting their unidirectional relationship with the poets that wrote about them, and in turn the societies and times that they represent.